cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 These instructions detail the steps required to:

-1. Set up the port for the zOS Connect EE server.
+1. Set up the port for the zOS Connect server.

 2. Install Maven.